 hom-lee • Hear it!

 Part of Speech: Adjective

 Meaning: 1.
 Plain, simple, ordinary, not particularly good-looking, as a homely boy or couch.
 2. Pertaining to the home and home life, as homely activities or skills.

-Notes: No, this word doesn't mean like a home or resembling a home.
-Its meaning has somehow slipped off course to mean "ordinary, mediocre".
+Notes: No, this word doesn't mean "like a home" or "resembling a home".
+Its meaning has somehow slipped off course to mean "plain, ordinary".
 Homely is a regular adjective, which means it has a suffixed comparative homelier and superlative homeliest.
 The noun is homeliness, so don't forget to change the final Y to an I (i).

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!